xrrhythmsuk/xruk-player/assets/tunes/stolen.md

 **Sign:** like a cartoon burglar mask

 **History:** Introduced to XR Rhythms in 2021.
-It's our only non-RoR tune.
+It was our first non-RoR tune.

 ## Difficulty